If you're seeking to peacefully end your marriage in Washington State, divorce mediation is your best option.

 In Washington State, divorce mediation may either be conducted using a court-supported Washington State Dispute Resolution Center (DRC), or conducted privately by working with divorce mediators like us.

-And while a DRC is certainly a viable option for those with simple cases, they may not be best equipped to handle the complexities that most divorcing clients typically bring with them.
+And while a DRC is certainly a viable conflict resolution option for those with simple cases, they may not be best equipped to handle the complexities that most divorcing clients typically bring with them.

 With that in mind, at a very high level, the Washington State divorce process using private mediation with us would proceed as follows: